VEZY/PlantBiophysics.jl/docs/src/index.md

 ## Overview

-`PlantBiophysics` is a package designed to handle the biophysical processes of plants, including photosynthesis, conductances for heat, water vapor, and CO₂, latent and sensible energy fluxes, net radiation, and temperature.
-It supports three main use cases:
+`PlantBiophysics.jl` is a Julia package designed to simulate and analyze the biophysical processes of plants.
+It provides tools for modeling photosynthesis, energy fluxes, and conductances for heat, water vapor, and CO₂.
+The package is built to support parameter estimation, model comparison, and simulation tasks, offering flexibility and computational efficiency.

+### Features

-- Parameter estimation: Fit model parameters using the generic [fit](@ref PlantSimEngine.fit) function (*e.g.*, the Farquhar et al. 1980 photosynthesis model using A-Cᵢ curves).
+- **Parameter Estimation**: Fit model parameters using the generic [fit](@ref PlantSimEngine.fit) function (*e.g.*, the Farquhar et al. 1980 photosynthesis model using A-Cᵢ curves).
-- Model comparison: Easily compare different model implementations by providing a list of models, letting PlantBiophysics automatically couple them (*e.g.*, photosynthesis + stomatal conductance + energy balance).
+- **Model Comparison**: Compare different model implementations by providing a list of models, letting `PlantBiophysics.jl` automatically couple them (*e.g.*, photosynthesis + stomatal conductance + energy balance).
-- Simulation: Run fast simulations of the biophysical processes using the selected models, benefiting from the high computational performance of Julia.
+- **Simulation**: Run simulations of biophysical processes using selected models, leveraging Julia's computational performance.

-The benefits of `PlantBiophysics` over existing tools are mainly:
+### Advantages

-- (very) fast yet interactive
+- **Efficiency**: Designed for fast computations.
-- easily scalable: from single objects to whole scenes, one time step to many.
+- **Scalability**: Handles simulations from single objects to entire scenes.
-- easily extendable: make your own model, `PlantBiophysics` handles its coupling with others automatically
-- composable: use [Unitful](https://github.com/PainterQubits/Unitful.jl) to propagate units, use [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl) to propagate measurement error
+- **Extensibility**: Allows users to integrate custom models seamlessly, and generically couple them (see [Model coupling](@ref model_coupling_page) for more details).
+- **Composability**: Supports unit propagation with [Unitful](https://github.com/PainterQubits/Unitful.jl) and error propagation with [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl).

 ## Installation